oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 of programming in Julia or working with git, as there are far better resources on these things online.

+!!! note Pay attention to github
+    Once you open a pull request on github you will receive feedback, comments, and questions on github.
+So please pay attention to your github notifications.

 ## Important notes
 1. If you encounter error messages after rebasing to the current master chances are that some dependencies need upgrading.
 Please first try whether